aoijs/aoi.canvas/README.md

 });
 ```

-Feel free to dm me in discord (devlordduck2) if you have any questions or need help.
+Feel free to dm me in discord (devlordduck2) if you have any questions or need help, or just ask in the official aoi.js [server](https://discord.com/invite/HMUfMXDQsV).

 Enjoy coding with aoi.canvas! ❤